7661 Beechmont Avenue,,

-John K. Ritter, Jeffrey E. Daniher, Ronda L. Koehler, Michele R. Daniher and Nick Paxson are Registered Financial Advisors with NAPFA, the National Association of Personal Financial Advisors.
+John K. Ritter, Jeffrey E. Daniher, Ronda L. Koehler, and Michele R. Daniher are Registered Financial Advisors with NAPFA, the National Association of Personal Financial Advisors.
 As such, they adhere to NAPFA's strict guidelines regarding full disclosure and acting in the best interest of the client at all times.
 They are also Certified Financial Planner Licensees, and are therefore entitled to use the CFP® mark and logo.

 * Registration does not imply a certain level or skill or training.

 CERTIFIED FINANCIAL PLANNER™ CFP® and federally registered CFP (with flame design) marks (collectively, the “CFP® marks”) are professional certification marks granted in the United States by Certified Financial Planner Board of Standards, Inc. (“CFP Board”).
 The CFP® certification is a voluntary certification; no federal or state law or regulation requires financial planners to hold CFP® certification.
 It is recognized in the United States and a number of other countries for its (1) high standard of professional education; (2) stringent code of conduct and standards of practice; and (3) ethical requirements that govern professional engagements with clients.
 Currently, more than 62,000 individuals have obtained CFP® certification in the United States.
 To attain the right to use the CFP® marks, an individual must satisfactorily fulfill the following requirements:

 Individuals who become certified must complete the following ongoing education and ethics requirements in order to maintain the right to continue to use the CFP® marks: